Program overview

 The Master of Education (MEd) program at Lakehead University is designed to cater to the professional and academic aspirations of students.
 This program offers a unique learning experience that addresses contemporary issues in education and research.
 Students can choose from two distinct fields of study: Educational Studies and Education for Change.
-The Education for Change field includes specializations such as Environmental and Sustainability Education, Indigenous Education, and Social Justice Education, allowing students to engage deeply with pressing educational topics.
+The Education for Change field includes specializations such as Environmental and Sustainability Education, Indigenous Education, and Social Justice Education.
+This program is flexible, allowing students to pursue their studies through various routes, including Thesis, Portfolio, or Course options, making it suitable for both full-time and part-time learners.

-- Available routes include Thesis, Portfolio, or Course options.
+- Three routes to complete the program: Thesis, Portfolio, or Course.

-- Courses are offered both on-campus and online, with various scheduling options to accommodate different needs.
+- Courses available both on-campus and online, with various scheduling options.

 Featured Experiences

-The Master of Education program at Lakehead University offers several unique experiences that enrich the learning journey:
+The Master of Education program at Lakehead University offers several unique features that enhance the learning experience:

-- Access to specialized resources such as the Centre for Place and Sustainability Studies and the Multi-Data Convergence Laboratory.
+- Access to Canada Research Chairs and specialized research centers, such as the Centre for Place and Sustainability Studies.

 Career Options